-Unsurprisingly, organisations that engage their customers in the ongoing experimentation of ideas really thrive.
-Lead time for these high performers from business idea to customer feedback is near real time.
+Lead time for digital natives from business idea to customer feedback is measured in days.
 Processes to generate large volumes of high quality ideas, A/B test these ideas and automate customer feedback confers the ability to adjust their products in flight in response to ever changing competitive pressures.
 And curiously, the well run organisations are very aware of, and informed about their competitions technology competence.
 In an early Chapter there is focus on how to do this, and in a later Chapter there are guidelines on how to continuously generate new high quality ideas to turn the tables on competitors.

-The high performers release software instantly to the customer one Feature at a Time (1FaaT™) directly from the Engineers desktop.
+Top teams release software instantly to the customer one Feature at a Time (1FaaT™) directly from the Engineers desktop.
 You can think of each feature as one experiment.
-The book works back from this point to identify the most common behavioural blockers and techniques to remove them.
-Engineering process and tools barely get a mention in the book except as a means to help business people to improve communication with technical teams.
+The book works back from this point to identify the ten most common behavioural blockers and techniques to remove them.
+Engineering process and tools barely get a mention except as a means to help business people to improve communication with technical teams.

 Not all organisations will start their journey to 1FaaT™ from the same place.
-Consequently each Chapter has a call to action for different starting points.
+Consequently each Chapter concludes with a challenge for different starting points.
 Context is everything and no two change journeys are the same.
-This is where the book ends and and our training and solution offers can start to add value.
+This is where the book ends and and our solution and online training offers can add value.